Thai Non-Immigrant B Visa Form Guidelines

 2. Date of arrival in Thailand- Write the date you plan to return to Thailand once you have the visa in your passport.

-3. Travelling by Write ‘By Foot’ if you are crossing the border at Mukdahan.
+3. Traveling by Write ‘By Foot’ if crossing the border at Mukdahan.
 Write ‘Plane’ if you are flying from Savannakhet back to Thailand.

-4. Date of a Previous Visit to Thailand- Write the date you entered and exited Thailand.
-It is in your passport.
+4. Date of a Previous Visit to Thailand—Write the date you entered and exited Thailand.
 The dates are on the immigration stamps in your passport.

 5. Duration of proposed Stay- Write ‘90 days’.

-6. Place of stay in Thailand- Write your address in Thailand.
-The address of your apartment/house.
+6. Place of stay in Thailand- Write your address in Thailand, including the address of your apartment/house.

 Thai Non-Immigrant B Visa Form-Section Four